Abyiss/Client-http/README.md

 LAST UPDATED: 11/17/2021

-***At the current time, while Abyiss is under further development, this is the ONLY client documentation that is supported by Abyiss.***
+***At the current time, while Abyiss is under further development, this is the ONLY client documentation that is in working order.***

 This documentation encompasses the raw HTTP Endpoints for the Abyiss API.
 All Endpoints should return some raw json data (except for the page redirects).